 a) Broad sets of applicability.

 The proposed ‘Recommended Practice for Network Reference Model and Functional Description of IEEE 802 Access Network’ is applicable to IEEE 802 technologies for a broad set of deployment cases and should guide new users of IEEE 802 technologies in the appropriate arrangement of IEEE 802 standards for access networks.
+The broad applicability was verified by the EC SG during its investigation of use cases like Wi-Fi offloading, Smart Grid and Software Defined Networking.
+Reference: https://mentor.ieee.org/omniran/dcn/13/omniran-13-0048-04-0000-omniran-ecsg-results-and-outlook.pptx

 b) Multiple vendors and numerous users.

-Due to the applicability based on the use of the existing IEEE 802 access technologies, the standard is relevant to the vendors of IEEE 802 conformant equipment and will find usage for a variety of applications requiring communication infrastructures.
+Due to the applicability based on the use of the existing IEEE 802 access technologies, the Recommended Practice is relevant to the vendors of IEEE 802 conformant equipment and will find usage for a variety of applications requiring communication infrastructures.

 10.5.2 Compatibility